 - Delivered as a file in the IRI Record.

-NOTE: Depending on national regulations, intercepted CAT media may be considered content or a signalling.
+Depending on national regulations, intercepted CAT media may be considered content or signalling.

-5.8.3 Lawful Interception for Customized Ringing Signal (CRS)
+7.2 Customized Ringing Signal (CRS)

 CRS is a service defined in TS 22.183 [16] and TS 24.183 [17].
 The target may participate in the service as either the calling or the called party.
 The CSP providing the CRS service, and doing the interception, should report the following: